3 ETFs For Thanksgiving Week

 The arrival of Thanksgiving Week includes Black Friday, one of the ultimate retail events in American culture.
 However, the way we shop is being dramatically altered and there may be no going back to the holiday shopping of yesteryear.

-Said another way, clicks are in, brick-and-mortar is on the way out, and the ProShares Long Online/Short Stores ETF (NYSE: CLIX) is the ETF designed to profit from that trend.
+Said another way, clicks are in, brick-and-mortar is on the way out, and the ProShares Long Online/Short Stores ETF (NYSEARCA: CLIX) is the ETF designed to profit from that trend.
 As its name implies, CLIX is a long/short ETF, which can restrain performance when traditional brick-and-mortar retailers are rallying, but that's not the case this year as CLIX is higher by 70%.

 Underscoring the strength of CLIX and its long-term potential are the facts that last year's records of 48 retail bankruptcies and 9,500 store closures are going to be topped this year.